The Three Most Common Types Criminal Defense Strategies

 In order for an alibi to be established, the defendant needs to provide proof that he was in another place at the time of the crime.

 For example, if the defendant has witnesses who can attest to the fact that, at that time an assault took place in Chicago, they were having lunch with a friend in Rockford, IL., some 80 miles away, they may have a strong alibi.

 The prosecution will then be charged with providing evidence to the contrary.
 If it fails to do so, the charges against the defendant might be dismissed.

-A justification refers to a situation where the defendant does not deny that he committed the offense, but states that they did it for reasons that should be acceptable to the court, for example because:
+Justification refers to a situation where the defendant does not deny that he committed the offense, but states that they did it for reasons that should be acceptable to the court, for example, because: